encodexed/nology-vanuatu-notes/author-robbie/css.md

 - Simple language that allows us to modify the looks of our web page
 - Very important for the users to know exactly how the website works from the looks of it
 - Need to strike a balance between making things usable vs making things pretty
+- Remember to give some consideration to where you place your rules in the CSS
+  - An example might be to place your navbar styles up the top, and the footer styles down the bottom

 ## Ways to use CSS